Dean's Office

 Molly Boynton

 Molly holds a bachelor of arts in Psychology from the University of Wisconsin, Madison and a masters of education in Prevention Science and Practice from the Harvard Graduate School of Education.
 She also earned a Certificate of Advanced Studies in School Adjustment Counseling from the Harvard Graduate School of Education.
-As a licensed School Social Worker, Molly spent the last 10 years in the K-12 sector as a School Counselor supporting students with social emotional growth and school success.
+As a licensed School Social Worker, Molly spent 10 years in the K-12 sector as a School Counselor supporting students with social emotional growth and school success.
 She has worked at Brigham and Women’s Hospital as a Patient Family Relations Specialist and also as an Adjunct Instructor in Psychology at the University of Saint Joseph.
 Molly is excited to continue applying her student support and development skills in higher education.

 Communications